 “We introduced no less than 15 different parameters to be analysed when testing the quality of recycled water and various other mixtures containing water.
 We also had to adjust the protocol to the various paper types and businesses,” said Solenne Richard, chemical engineer.

 Ambitious achievements and long-term objectives

 We first started working on optimising the use of recycled water for paper with contactless applications as far back as 2003.

 From 2010 onwards, we gradually started using recycled water to produce abrasive paper backings.

 In 2020, an investment of €400,000 made it possible to return recycled water to the ground.

 In 2022, plant-wide, recycled water improved by 10% since 2018.
 It meets now a yearly average of 44% of our needs, which is equal to nearly 6500 m3 a day.

 Water treatment, one of the 7 targets of the abrasives business under the SEAM program

 The water recycling rate at the Arches plant is the first of the 7 targets which the abrasives business has set and monitors under the SEAM program.

-As a dedicated abrasive paper backing and composite base manufacturer, Ahlstrom-Munksjö is strongly committed to improving the abrasive supply chain and is an active member of the FEPA’s SEAM program, which lays down environmental, social and economic standards for European abrasives manufacturers and aims to help consumers to identify sustainable solutions more easily.
+As a dedicated abrasive paper backing and composite base manufacturer, Ahlstrom is strongly committed to improving the abrasive supply chain and is an active member of the FEPA’s SEAM program.
+The SEAM label lays down environmental, social and economic standards for European abrasives manufacturers and aims to help consumers to identify sustainable solutions more easily.